Long-time estimates for heat flows on ALE manifolds: Introduction

 clearly implies \eqref{eq: weak implication derivatives}. \begin{remark} Let us give an example, which shows that the implication \eqref{eq: strong implication derivatives} really is less general than \eqref{eq: weak implication derivatives}: We choose $M=\R^n$ and $\D_V = d + d^*$ on differential forms.
 Any linear function $u$ on $\R^n$ solves $\D_V^2 u = \Delta u = 0$.
 Therefore \eqref{eq: weak implication derivatives} does not hold for $l = 1$.
 However, $\n^2 u = 0$, so \eqref{eq: strong implication derivatives} is true for $l = 1$.
 In fact, it is even true for any $l\in\N$: One can show that any function $u$ satisfying $(d+d^*)^ku=0$ and $u\in o(r^k)$ is a polynomial of degree $\leq k-1$, c.f.\ the computations in \cite{BGM71}.
 Therefore, $\nabla^ku=0$ as well. \end{remark}

-In many applications, we are only interested in the decay for the heat kernel of \emph{a part} of the vector bundle $V$.
+In many applications, we are only interested in the decay for the heat kernel on \emph{a part} of the vector bundle $V$.
 For example, we think of forms of a certain degree or as the spinors of positive or negative chirality.
-We will include this in the main theorem of this section as follows: \begin{thm}[Improved derivative estimates] Let $\D_V$ be a formally self-adjoint Dirac type operator, which satisfies the assumptions of Theorem \ref{thm : Derivative estimates introduction} and let $E \subset V$ be a parallel subbundle.
-Assume additionally that
+We will include this in the main theorem of this section.
+Before we state the result, we need to introduce a slightly weaker version of Definition \ref{def : Derivative estimates}: \begin{definition} We say that $e^{-t\Delta_V}$ satisfies \emph{weak derivative estimates of degree $l \in \N$} if the estimates in Definition \ref{def : Derivative estimates} are satisfied for all $p$ and $k$, except if